hashgraph/hedera-improvement-proposal/HIP/hip-0000-merged-scheduling.md

 ## Abstract

-If a `ScheduleCreate` attempts to re-create an existing scheduled transaction, the network rejects it with `IDENTICAL_SCHEDULE_ALREADY_CREATED`.
-This is a reasonable---albeit conservative---default, since there is always a possibility that the involved parties _really_ wanted two separate transactions, and only "collided" by accident.
+If a `ScheduleCreate` tries to re-create an existing scheduled transaction, the network rejects it with `IDENTICAL_SCHEDULE_ALREADY_CREATED`.
+This is a reasonable---albeit conservative---default, since there is always a chance that the involved parties _really_ wanted two separate transactions, and only "collided" by accident.

-However, in some cases the scheduling parties can eliminate the possibility of accidental scheduling collisions.
+However, in some cases the scheduling parties can arrange to avoid any accidental scheduling collisions.
 In this case, if two or more parties submit `ScheduleCreate`s with the same transaction, the network would better serve their needs by "merging" all the provided signatures into the same scheduled transaction.

-Here we propose a single new protobuf field `ScheduleCreateTransactionBody#merge_with_identical_schedule` which, if set to `true`, switches the network's behavior to this more friendly "merged" scheduling when handling a `ScheduleCreate` transaction.
+In this HIP we propose a single new protobuf field `ScheduleCreateTransactionBody#merge_with_identical_schedule` which, if set to `true`, switches the network's behavior to this more friendly "merged" scheduling.
 The only exception is to be if the existing schedule has an explicit `payerAccountID` different than the `payerAccountID` for the `ScheduleCreate`; then the network will fail the `ScheduleCreate` with `IDENTICAL_SCHEDULE_ALREADY_EXISTS_WITH_DIFFERENT_PAYER`.

 ## Motivation